unghee/Human-Activity-Classification/README.md

 3. SteadyStateFlag: 1 when current label matches label of previous data point.
 0 if they differ.
 Used for transitional vs steady-state accuracy analysis.
 4. PreviousLabel: Only implemented for Mode-specific configurations or Random classifiers.
 Label of previous data point.

+## Analyis
+Statistical Analysis for the machine learning models used in this project.

+## Activation Mapping
+Generates activation map of the LIRNET.
+Please refer to this [document](https://github.com/unghee/Human-Activity-Classification/tree/master/activation_mapping).

 ## Authors
 Ung Hee Lee
 Mechanical Engineering